UniExeterRSE/intro-version-control/_episodes/04_configuring_git.md

 By default, Git will create a branch called `master` whenever you start a new repository.
 However, there is a move in the
 <a href="https://github.com/github/renaming" target="_blank" rel="external noreferrer">software development community</a>
-to stop using this term in favour of more inclusive language, due to the overtones of the racist practice of human slavery evoked by the term 'master'.
+to stop using this term in favour of more inclusive language.
 Most Git code hosting services have transitioned to using `main` as the default branch; for example, any new repository that is opened in GitHub defaults to using `main` for the name of the branch.